junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "I can't... but that's not the point, or maybe, it is.
 I mean --" Sam shakes his head hard, as if this could help him to focus.

 "You're not making any sense."
-Dean tries to reach for his lock-picking tools in his inner pocket.
+Dean tries to reach for his lock-picking tools in his inner pocket, but Sam's elbow is blocking his way.

 "I mean I'm like a Metatron-EMF right now," Sam is finally focused enough to remember why they're here or what they're searching for.
 "The closer we get, the louder my head beeps, I think."

-Dean stares at him.
+Dean pauses to stare at him.
 "Huh," he considers.
 "That's... sort of convenient."

 Sam huffs a short laugh.
 "Yeah, I just hope my brain won't explode or anything once we're close enough."

 "Right," Dean pockets his tools again and shifts to help Sam rebalance and start moving again.
 "Fingers crossed."

 "We're in the right direction," Sam points at the end of the corridor, where a small window leaves a patch of light on the floor.
 "It's getting louder."
-He gestures to his head.
+He gestures to his head then.

 "Why don't you stay here and I check it out?"
 Dean suggests.
-"I can come back pick you up if I find anyone or anyone there.
+"I can come back to pick you up if I find anything or anyone there.
 What do you say?"

 Sam doesn't let go of Dean's arm around his waist.
 "You'll need back up.
 Metatron is an angel, and you and me both know the only angel we can trust is Cas.
 You'll need me."

 "Only if you don't pass out when we get there."
-Dean half-heartedly comments, leading them to the end of the corridor.
+Dean half-heartedly comments but doesn't argue.
+They reach the end of the corridor.

 The corridor is a dead end with one room on each side.
-The carpet in front of the door on the right side is flattened, like it has been holding heavy weight items with rectangular flat base.
+The carpet in front of the door on the right side is flattened, like it has been holding heavy weight items with rectangular flat base for long time and only recently cleared.

-Dean tilts his head toward the door on the right side, whispering, "I bet this one."
-And Sam nods in agreement.
+Dean tilts his head toward the door on the right side, whispering, "I bet on this one."
+Sam nods in agreement.

-Dean adjusts his hold to be around his shoulder and tries the door knob with his right hand.
+Dean adjusts his hold around Sam's shoulders to free his right hand, and tries the door knob.

-The door opens easily, leading to the probably the most crowded home library room Dean's ever seen, and that's taking into consideration Sam's room with all the bunker books he moved into.
+The door opens easily, leading to the probably the most crowded and unorganized home library room Dean's ever seen, and that's taking into consideration Sam's room with all the bunker books he moved into.

 He hears the sound of a rifle's safety bolt setting off before he sees the chunky man in layered wool sweater jacket.
 The rifle is pointed right to his chest.
-Dean's finger has to pause in its way to the back of his belt for his gun.
+Dean's finger has to pause on its way to the back of his belt for his gun.
+"Crap," he murmurs.

 "Who are you?" the man demands, staring at them back and forth.
 His rifle is steadily aiming at Dean, decidedly considering Dean the biggest threat in the room.

 Dean puts up his right hand in the universal surrender gesture, just in case.
 "Metatron?" he tries.

-The man looks nothing like any black-suit angel they ran into before, more like someone's old uncle of their third cousin, living alone for his entire life and never leaves his apartment.
+The man looks nothing like any black-suit angel they ran into before, more like someone's unwelcoming old uncle of their third cousin twice removed, living alone for his entire life and never leaves his apartment.
 He doesn't react to the name, only observing Dean's face more alarmingly.

 "You're Metatron?"
 Dean can't help but wants to laugh. *Seriously?
 This guy?* He turns to Sam to look for some confirmation, "This is Metatron?"

-Sam is frowning deeper than before, nearly having both his eyes shut tight now, covering both his ears with his hands.
+Sam is frowning deeper than before, nearly having both his eyes shut tight now, covering both his ears with his hands again.
 "I can't hear you," he shouts back at Dean as if they're standing a football court's distance away.

-"I go by Marv these days," the man answers, not admitting or denying, but it makes no difference.
+"I go by Marv these days," the man answers, not really admitting or denying, but it's already a give-away.

-"Marv, Metatron, hmm, close enough -- so you *are* Metatron," Dean says, slightly relieved.
+"Marv, Metatron, is it just me or it sounds just about the same?
+Tip from pros, you'd probably want to make fake names as different from your real name as possible to not get caught -- trust me, I know.
+So you *are* Metatron," Dean says, slightly relieved.
 "Listen, we just want to talk --"

 "Sit down."
-Metatron waves his rifle, and in the blink of an eye, he moves out of the room, standing behind them.
-At the back of the room, surrounded by tons of books are two small armchairs.
+Metatron simply waves his rifle, and in the blink of an eye, he disappears and reappears out of the room, standing behind them.
+He nods at the back of the room, where, surrounded by tons of books are two small armchairs.

-Dean doesn't even bother to try to avoid stepping on the books -- they're just everywhere.
+Dean doesn't even bother to try to avoid stepping on the books as they walk inside -- the books are everywhere.
 He helps Sam to take the closest chair and takes one himself.

 Clapping his hands, he looks up at the man again, managing a forced smile.
 "Right, now we can talk --"

-But Metatron doesn't give him a chance to start.
+But Metatron doesn't give him a chance to take over control.
 "Who sent you?"

 "No one, we came on our own."
 Sam half-shouts back, leaning into the back of the armchair, as far away from Metatron as he can get, even just a few inches.
 "We're the Winchesters."